chriskpeterson/vuepress2/docs/writingsamples.md

 # Writing samples

-I write user guides, update guides, setup overviews, and software and firmware compatibility matrices.
+At HPE, I write user guides, update guides, setup overviews, and software and firmware compatibility matrices.
 In the past, I've written release notes, OS installation guides, and volatility statements for high-security customers.

 Below, I've listed some of the programs I work on with a link to a few writing samples from each.